mandeepmehra/distributed-tracing/README.md

-# Distributed tracing with spring boot anfd zipkin
+# Distributed tracing with spring boot and zipkin